-Selected students will pay *$7,600 which includes tuition, visa/passport processing fees, international airfare, lodging and meals, program-related transportation, and all organized excursions.
+Selected students will pay *$7,800 program fee which includes visa/passport processing fees, international airfare, lodging and meals, program-related transportation, and all organized excursions.

 In addition, students should be prepared to pay up to an additional $500-$800 for expenses such as health-related needs (i.e. immunizations) and international health insurance, if needed.

 Note: For those currently receiving Penn financial aid, there is a possibility that aid will be extended to cover a portion of this fee and expenses, depending on the student’s aid package details.
 Aided students are not required to submit a program deposit until after the financial aid packages are received.